mousepawmedia/standards/README.md

 Feedback
 -------------
-These standards are written and maintained by the MousePaw Games Standards Board.
+These standards are written and maintained by the MousePaw Media Standards Board.
 Feedback is welcome via email (developers@mousepawgames.com).

 You can also frequently find us in the #mousepawgames